eelab-dev/EEcircuit/.github/ISSUE_TEMPLATE/bug-report-and-feature-request.md

 ---

 ⛔✋  !!
-Please use the Discussion first before reporting a bug or a feature request ✋⛔
+Please use the [Discussions](https://github.com/danchitnis/EEsim/discussions) first before reporting a bug or a feature request ✋⛔